jjvanzon/Circular-Language-Spec/constructs-drafts/peels.md

 ### Overview of Peals

 - Double lined shapes:
-    - The line can be left out in these cases, but doesn’t have to.
+    - The line can be left out in these cases, but doesn’t might.
     -----
     - Double solid line object symbol:
         - It’s an object reference or